Oranje-Nassau Kazerne

 The building received rijksmonument status in 1970.
 In the 1980s, the barracks were converted to a complex of apartments and offices.

 Description

 The building has a façade stretching uninterrupted for a length of 278 metres.
 Halfway along the façade is a large pediment with the coat of arms of the House of Orange-Nassau.
 The building is 16 metres wide, with walls measuring 50 centimetres thick.
 A total of 3,300 piles were used for the foundation.
-During the renovation in the late 1980s, six eight-storey apartments were constructed on the former parade ground.
+During the renovation in the late 1980s, six eight-storey apartment buildings were constructed on the former parade ground.
 Each of these buildings were designed by a different team of architects and are named after the surrounding streets and squares (Sarphatistraat, Kazernestraat, Louise Wentstraat, Ir.
 Jakoba Mulderplein).
 During the 1980s renovation, an underpass was added to the building.
 Only two other buildings in the barracks compound have survived: the kitchen building and the office building.